c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 Introduction
 ============

 Hi.
-First download the Chipdisk to get an idea of ​​what it covers The link:
+First download the Chipdisk to get an idea of what it covers The link:

 - `chipdisk-nac.d64 <https://github.com/c64scene-ar/chipdisk-nac-vol.1/raw/master/bin/chipdisk-nac.d64>`__